Frequently Asked Questions

 I have moved, how do I change my address?

-I you move within the county, you may notify the Board of Elections of your new address by completing a new Voter Registration Form.
+I you move, you may notify the Board of Elections of your new address by completing a new Voter Registration Form.

 How do I change my name?

 You may change your name by completing a new Voter Registration Form.